 American Express Personal Savings Account

 You earn a high interest rate within this account along with no minimum deposits or monthly fees.
-Amex Personal Savings has been my favorite Hub account for the last few years.
+American Express® High Yield Savings Account has been my favorite Hub account for the last few years.
 Here’s why:

 - No dollar limitations for ACH transfers – When you find a top bank rate account, you don’t want to be limited to just $5K or $10K transfers.
 Amex Savings will let you transfers as much as you want whether you are pulling or pushing money from and to an external bank account.